rkuris/lookout.github.io/_posts/2014-09-09-Go-and-Data-Engineering.md

 - Go
 ---

-Engineering@lookout diiferentiates itself with its embrace of a heterogeneous coding environment.
+Engineering at [Lookout](https://github.com/lookout) diiferentiates itself with its embrace of a heterogeneous coding environment.
+Although Ruby usually carries the day for server-side components, we write in Java, Objective-C, Bash, R, C, Scala, Python, and Go.

-Although Ruby usually carries the day for server-side components, we write in Java, Objective-C, BASH, R, C, Scala, Python, and Go.
+One such project built in Go we're open sourcing today:

-Coded in Go, [Mudskipper](https://github.com/lookout/mudskipper) captures about 20 million events per day from 7 MySQL tables.
+[Mudskipper](https://github.com/lookout/mudskipper), a utility for extracting change-data events from MySQL binlogs.
+Currently at Lookout, Mudskipper captures about 20 million events per day from 7 MySQL tables.

-When I set out to code Mudskipper, I had two goals in mind:
+When I set out to build Mudskipper, I had two goals in mind:

-  1. Find a way to capture change data for select tables in our MySQL databases.
+  1. Find a way to capture change-data for select tables in our MySQL databases.
   2. Explore novel features in Go like [channels](https://golang.org/doc/effective_go.html#channels) and [goroutines](https://golang.org/doc/effective_go.html#goroutines).

 What Is Change-Data?